hpssjellis/ai-q/README.md

 ### My attempt to understand teaching teenagers in the age of screen time addiction and Artificial Intelligence

+### Ellis AIQ

+Types of Screen Addicted students and IMHO (In my humble opinion) how to teach them.

+1. Producers: University or trade bound students that can do and solve almost anything.
+The are stable, can play instruments, write, learn, they read, play sports and help others, socially fine and they thrive with or without AI.
+May have had issues but have overcome all hurdles.

+2. ScreenTime Addicted and Hi IQ: These students are fully screen time addicted and will use their high intelligence to stay addicted.
+They randomly and occasionally produce high level assingments but only when it is of interest to them.
+Think 80's Stoner, SOME of them will do fine.
+Do not expect much change during the school year at a high time and emotional cost to the teacher.

+3. Emergent and Addicted: Not very capable at learning and fully addicted to screen time, do not expect much change during the year at a high time and emotional cost to the teacher

+4. Developing and Addicted: These are normal High School students, probably have some learning issues, prefer some subjects over others, probably have some social issues, wanting to find their place, use social media and/or gaming a lot.

+5. Developing not-addicted: Their aren't any!
+These students are your traditional C+/B students.
+You might have a few in your class, if so they probably have aware parents that try to keep a traditional home with family time and lots of activities.
+Hopefully your class has a few of them.

+## What to do?

 ## Researchers and web images that come up during a search of the topic